ANUJT65/Eternal-Social/README.md

 ### **My Motivation**

-In 12th grade during COVID, I was glued to the news and bombarded by insults and racist comments—statements like "Indians are bad" or "toiletless country" , "they should first learn hygiene
+In 12th grade during COVID, I was constantly exposed to news and social media, where misinformation and divisive narratives thrived.
+I noticed a surge in racist and hateful comments—baseless generalizations amplified by bots and external influences.
+Constructive criticism is necessary, but outright hostility only deepens divides.
-"(many more things, i am just putting some mild ones down) were rampant on YouTube and other social media platforms, often fueled by misinformation and amplified by bots and external influences.
-Critisim should be there for all the things but it should be constructive and not outright rude/racist.

-I even tried defending my country in the comments as I loved my country(still do and will continue to work towards making it better) , not realizing how much time these toxic interactions were stealing from me,it seems silly but i was immature and it was my first interaction with social media.
-I wish someone guided me back then or atleast someone was there to protect me from the toxicity.

-The algorithms failed miserably at stopping hate speech or even fake news.
-I was constantly tormented/taunted by endless right-wing versus left-wing debates, leaving me in an identity crisis.
-Should I support a government that was allegedly destroying India or one that claimed to be improving it?
-This constant fear-mongering, mixed with relentless spins in opinions, not only wasted precious time but also took a toll on my mental health by alot.
-I still cant imagine how all these things are affecting youngsters even today.
+At the time, I found myself engaging in online discussions, defending my country out of a sense of responsibility.
+However, I later realized how much time and energy these interactions drained, and how social media algorithms failed to curb misinformation and hate speech.
+The relentless political debates and fear-mongering created confusion, pulling people into echo chambers and deepening ideological divides.

-So when you posted on LinkedIn about the need of empathy,  it struck a deep chord with me.
+So when you posted on LinkedIn about the need for empathy, it resonated deeply.
 It reignited a fire I didn’t even realize was there.
-I just developed this platform within these 7 days with skills I had gained from previous projects This was the first time i used **blockchain and ai agents** , to build **Eternal Social**—a self-monitoring social media platform that integrates blockchain with AI to counter online toxicity.
+In just seven days, using skills I had gained from previous projects, I built **Eternal Social**—a self-monitoring social media platform integrating **blockchain and AI** to counter online toxicity.

 As I matured, I realized that divisiveness wasn’t about truth at all—it was about serving hidden agendas.
 Even today, we witness riots sparked by fake news , countless lives shattered by deep fakes and social media remains a breeding ground for hate.